dwyl/gcal/README.md

 we realized that much of the `code` could be reused.
-So we decided to split the code out into an independently tested package that _anyone_ can use.
+So we decided to split the code out into an independently tested, documented and maintained package that _anyone_ can use.

 # What? 🗓️